 What skater influenced your skating the most throughout your career?
 Who is your current favorite skater?

-During my skating life I had different favorites.
+During my skating life, I had different favorites.
 I like Feng Hui; she is one of the best skaters for me.
-She is so inspiring, so emotional and I like her classics.
-I also like Igor Cheremetieff and Carlos Nelson, their skating is so unique.
-It is awesome when you have your own unique style and footwork.
-Before I liked European skating the most, but in the past two years I’ve become a fan of Asian style.
+She is so inspiring and so emotional, and I like her classics.
+I also like Igor Cheremetieff and Carlos Nelson; their skating is unique.
+It is awesome when you have your unique style and footwork.
+Before, I liked European skating the most, but in the past two years, I’ve become a fan of Asian style.
 Ye Hao Qin and Zhang Hao are two of my favorite skaters now!

-Who is greatest slalom skater of all time?
+Who is the greatest slalom skater of all time?

-Ohh, this is a difficult question!
+Oh, this is a difficult question!
 Maybe Kim Sung Jim.
-His skating career was great and now through his dancing, he is inspiring a lot of skaters around the world.
+His skating career was great; now, through his dancing, he inspires many skaters worldwide.

 Do you do any other sports outside of skating?

 Yes, I am crazy about snowboarding!
-I really love it, and of course I love the mountains!
-I am absolutely happy there.
-Also I like to learn new snowboarding tricks when I am there.
-And if I lived by the ocean I would surf for sure!
+I love it, and of course I love the mountains!
+I am thrilled there.
+Also, I like to learn new snowboarding tricks when I am there.
+And if I lived by the ocean, I would surf for sure!

 What are your favorite edits you have put out?